 so I would be able to continue to work full time while going to school.

 For so many online students, that flexibility is about more than convenience.
 For many, it represents the best way forward without putting your work, career, or a steady paycheck on hold.
-Check out the following resources if this describes your situation:

 Online college overcomes the limits of geography